How to clean and condition

 Oiled leather Maintenance tips

-Cleaning can be done with a wet cloth but using AQUILA is better because not only will it prevent the side effects of chlorine and minerals contained in water, it dissolves dirt and dust which are naturally attracted and tend to stick to this type of leather.
-Cleaning should be done preferably after each use.
-Simply spray and wipe.
+Use AQUILA to safely clean your oiled leather as often as needed.
+Aquila dissolves dirt and dust which are naturally attracted and tend to stick to this type of leather (making dark black smudges).
+Simply spray Aquila and wipe.
 It only takes a few seconds and it goes a long way in preserving your leather.

 Moisturizing or Conditioning